 Although it resembles a traditional commercial gallery, Kiosk retains a below-market commission from works sold, and puts all funds back into the operation of the space.
 The gallery is supported by these sales, as well as individual donations, grants, and any studio-related income from founding artists.

 Listen, Learn, Amplify, Act: The community has been asking for transparency on what actions art organizations will take to combat systemic racism in our city and our own organization.
 We at Kiosk truly appreciate the work our community has done to hold us accountable, along with the art world at large – tough questions and action are both needed.
+We believe Black Lives Matter.
 We are educating ourselves on anti-racism and the damage done by the criminal justice system, and we’ve made donations to groups that work hard for justice & community healing.
-We hope our open call will provide an opportunity to promote more Black artists and BIPOC creators, and we remain open to ideas and collaborations from the community.
+We hope our upcoming series of paid guest-curator presentations will provide a platform for more BIPOC creators and people who are under-represented in the art world (see the full open call here).
 These are the first steps on our path, and trust our next steps will become clear upon reflection.